Envirometrix/PredictiveSoilMapping/01-Introduction.md

 ### Pseudo-observations

-When applying Statistical or Machine Learning methods to larger (global to continental) sized areas, one thing that often limits the success of predictions is the existance of very extensive areas with extreme climatic conditions and/or very restricted access, that are consequently significantly under-sampled.
+When applying Statistical or Machine Learning methods to larger (global to continental) sized areas, one thing that often limits the success of predictions is the existence of very extensive areas with extreme climatic conditions and/or very restricted access, that are consequently significantly under-sampled.
 This occurs largely in the following five types of areas [@Hengl2017SoilGrids250m]: